Ragavan7071/data-structure-recursion/README.md

 # data-structure-recursion
 # c++ program
-to Write a function with one positive integer parameter called n.
+To Write a function with one positive integer parameter called n.
 The function will write 2^n-1 integers (where ^ is the exponentiation operation).
 Here are the patterns of output for various values of n: n=1: Output is: 1